-the student's last date of attendance at a documented academically-related activity to completing 60.5 percent of the term, may be required to repay all or part of the Title IV financial aid they received.
-(See the 2023-2024 BUF Academic Calendar for dates) Under the Federal Title IV Repayment Policy, the percentage of Title IV aid earned shall be calculated as follows:
+• the student's last date of attendance at a documented academically-related activity of the aid to be earned.
+Students, who withdraw from all classes prior to completing 60.5 percent of the term, may be required to repay all or part of the Title IV financial aid they received.
+(See the 2023-2024 BCF Academic Calendar for dates) Under the Federal Title IV Repayment Policy, the percentage of Title IV aid earned shall be calculated as follows:

-If a student enrolls for classes, but does not attend and does not officially withdraw, the university will assume, for Title IV financial aid purposes, the student has unofficially withdrawn.
+If a student enrolls for classes, but does not attend and does not officially withdraw, the college will assume, for Title IV financial aid purposes, the student has unofficially withdrawn.
 Funds may have to be returned to the U.S. Department of Education, unless there is documentation to indicate that the student completed the term enrolled.

-After completing 60.5 percent of the calendar days for the term in which they are enrolled, the federal government considers 100 percent of the aid to be earned.
-Students, who withdraw from all classes prior
+After completing 60.5 percent of the calendar days for the term in which they are enrolled, the federal government considers 100 percent